ibm-cloud-docs/cis/ts-uuid-support.md

 To ensure that IBM Support can trace and analyze the request properly, follow these steps when capturing and sharing CLI logs:
 {: tsResolve}

-1. Enable trace logging in the CLI before reproducing the issue.
+1. Enable trace logging from the CLI before reproducing the issue.
 1. Capture and share the full API request and response logs, including the `X-Request-ID` and, if available, the `X-Correlation-Id` from the response.
 1. Look for details similar to the following: